vserova/book/pages/ch_grid.md

 ### The CServer Framework Classes

-The main classes in the <span class="nctnt ncbi-class">CServer</span> framework are:
+The main classes in the `CServer` framework are:

 -   [CServer](#cserver)